‘I found you lying by the side of road. From the moment I saw you, I was in love.’

 Her small form was low.

-I was on her, then.
-The links snapped home.
+I was on her then, and the links snapped home.

 My pulse leapt.